-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 "It may not be altruism," Borochoff said.
 "It may just be marketing his business."

-Borochoff says another reason companies offer in-kind donations is because such gifts rarely cost the company much money.
+Borochoff says another reason companies offer in-kind donations is that such gifts rarely cost the company much money.
 They also frequently come with strings attached.

-For example, a charity event held by Concordia University Irvine auctioned a "twosome of Golf" at the Trump golf club.
+For example, a charity event held by Concordia University, Irvine auctioned a "twosome of Golf" at the Trump golf club.
 But the gift certificate was only valid from Mondays through Thursdays and expired within six months.

 In most cases, experts say, cash donations are also much more valuable to a charity than in-kind donations.
 To turn a gift certificate into cash, a charity typically must hold an auction, which takes time and effort.
 And the bid usually comes in at less than the market value of the in-kind donation.